milesj/admin/readme.md

 Utilizes CakePHP's built-in authentication, authorization and ACL systems for security.

 This plugin *does not work* with the CakeDC Users plugin or with any users table that uses UUIDs.
+It also requires admin Routing prefixes to be *disabled*.

 ## Requirements ##